mroosmalen/nanosv/README.md

 Raw sequencing data can be basecalled using any available basecaller that is suited for your data.
 We use albacore for MinION/GridION/PromethION sequencing data, available through the nanopore community: http://community.nanoporetech.com/.
 Albacore can directly produce fastq files suitable for subsequent mapping to a reference genome.

+### Mapping

+NanoSV was build based on LAST mapping data.
+The current version of NanoSV is now also compatible with BWA MEM, MINIMAP2 and NGMLR.

 ### LAST mapping

-The current version of NanoSV uses LAST mapping data.
 LAST is able to map the reads in *non-overlapping* split segments.
-We are working to make NanoSV compatible with other mappers, e.g. BWA MEM, in newer releases.

 #### LAST installation